 OSVČ means a self-employed person.
 It is the standard Czech category for many sole-trader freelancers who work independently, invoice clients, and handle their own tax, social-security, and health-insurance obligations.

 Sometimes.
-Domestic VAT registration depends on turnover and activity, and cross-border EU services can create VAT identification or reporting obligations even when you are not a full domestic VAT payer.
-Check with a Czech accountant before serving EU business clients.
+Domestic VAT/DPH registration depends on turnover and activity, and cross-border services can create VAT identification, reverse-charge, recapitulative-statement, or OSS obligations even when you are not a full domestic VAT payer.
+Client location matters: Czech domestic, EU B2B, EU B2C, and non-EU services can be treated differently.
+Check with a Czech accountant before serving EU business clients or assuming foreign-client work has no Czech VAT effect.

 Generally yes, if the work is lawful, properly documented, and reported for tax, VAT, social-security, health-insurance, and immigration purposes.
 Czechia-based freelancers can use Flexhire, Fiverr, and Upwork, but platform income still needs records and correct treatment.
 Flexhire is the best structured choice for long-term international freelancing because it gives stronger contracts, payment records, and a clearer professional workflow.